netvc/testing/draft-daede-netvc-testing.md

 ## Sources

 Lossless test clips are preferred for most tests, because the structure of compression artifacts in already-compressed clips may introduce extra noise in the test results.
 However, a large amount of content on the internet needs to be recompressed at least once, so some sources of this nature are useful.
+Only 8-bit sources should be used for objective testing.
+Higher bit depth sources should be converted once before entering the encoder.

 The JCT-VC standards organization includes a set of standard test clips for video codec testing, and parameters to run the clips with {{L1100}}.
 These clips are not publicly available, but are very useful for comparing to published results.